tim-kaa-py/gh_copilot_tutorial/README.md

 #### Step 2: Environment Setup

 *   Find out how to create a virtual python environment called: `gh_copilot`.
-*   and hssociate it with your project
+*   and associate it with your project
 *   and finally how to install necessary packages: which may be `pandas` and `openpyxl`.

 #### Step 3: Script Creation (`process_loans.py`)

-*   use the comment and auto complete feature of copilot to genereate the following functions
+*   use copilot to genereate the following functions
+*   Hint: Start with the inline chat and if you are not happy with the reuslts highligh te produced code and use the chat window to refine it

 *   **Function Definitions:**